vmj/slacklog/README.rst

 **********************************************************

 slacklog provides programs and a library to convert a Slackware ChangeLogs into other formats.
-Currently, RSS, Atom, and PyBlosxom formats are supported.
+Currently, RSS, Atom, JSON, and PyBlosxom formats are supported.

 | Download: http://pypi.python.org/pypi/slacklog